acrolinx/acrolinx-proxy-sample/java/proxy-sample/README.md

 ## Java Class Overview

-The servlet `com.acrolinx.proxy.AcrolinxProxyServlet` acts as a reverse proxy.
+The servlet `com.acrolinx.proxy.AcrolinxProxyHttpServlet` acts as a reverse proxy.
 The Acrolinx Integration uses this servlet to communicate with the Acrolinx Core Platform.